neerajsudhakaran/Morning-Evening-Transport-alert/readme.md

-# Wellington Bus & Weather Telegram Alerts
+# Wellington Bus & Weather Telegram Alerts using AWS Lambda

 This project provides **automated Telegram alerts** for bus arrivals and daily weather in Wellington, NZ, using **AWS Lambda**.
 There are two types of alerts: